-Passiflora Ligularis Seeds (Sweet Granadilla Seeds)
+Passiflora Ligularis Seeds (Sweet Granadilla)

-Passiflora Ligularis Seeds (Sweet Granadilla Seeds)
+Passiflora Ligularis Seeds (Sweet Granadilla)

 In Hawaii, it is grown for its fruit and fragrant, ornamental flowers.